RIP Google Ads Review Extensions (+ What to Replace Them With)

 Social Proof in Ad Copy

 Finally, offering subtle instances of social proof in your copy can be a great way to entice your prospects into clicking an ad.
-Though Google will suspend ads that are hyperbolically superlative (think “BEST WIDEGET ON THE PLANET #1 WIDGET BUY MY WIDGET IT’S THE BEST WIDGIT”), paraphrasing reviews within the confines of your ad text is not strictly forbidden.
+Though Google will suspend ads that are hyperbolically superlative (think “BEST WIDGET ON THE PLANET #1 WIDGET BUY MY WIDGET IT’S THE BEST WIDGIT”), paraphrasing reviews within the confines of your ad text is not strictly forbidden.

-While the loss of review extensions will be a blow to some, AdWords offers enough alternatives that it shouldn’t negatively impact your performance for too long.
+While the loss of review extensions will be a blow to some, Google Ads offers enough alternatives that it shouldn’t negatively impact your performance for too long.
 Oh, and don’t forget to download that data before it goes kaput.
 You never know when it could come in handy for future optimization: after all, Bing review extensions are still alive and well!